dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # WebSDR Server for the QO-100 es'hail-2 Satellite
-a web based SDR program made for the SDRplay RSP1a and RTL-SDR uses any Browser in your network or Internet to view / listen your SDR data
+a web based SDR program made for the Adalm-PLUTO, SDRplay RSP1a and RTL-SDR uses any Browser in your network or Internet to view / listen your SDR data

 # Server made for LINUX, GUI on any browser on any system.

 Update V2.9:
 - Adalm-PLUTO supported
 Attention: this is working, but not finally tested !
+Some additional libraries are needed.
+This will be finally completed during the next days.

 Update V2.81:
 - fixed: Raspberry + RTLsdr did not set correct frequency